jonasseglare/epicea-antivalue/README.md

 # epicea-antivalue
+*How to deal with odd outcomes from computations*

 Antivalues let us break control flow locally and return an alternative result of a computation.
 They work a bit like exceptions, but there is only one type of antivalue, no type-based dispatch, and they cannot escape from functions or loops.
 Antivalues can be converted to regular values using ```anti``` and regular values can be converted to antivalues using ```anti```.
 Whenever an antivalue occurs, it interupts all expressions currently being evaluated, and propagates up the nested forms until it reaches a form that will handle it, such as ```either```, ```anti``` or ```export```.